Freelance Writing: How to Pitch, Get Published and Get Paid

 - I’m still not convinced — what makes Global Hobo different from everyone else?

 - Read about our commitments to diversity, accessibility, sustainability and more.

 - This looks kind of scammy — I’d like to read some reviews of the course from previous hobos!

 - I want to know some more information about your overseas programs!

-- They’re currently on hold until 2021, but in the meantime, you can give our Program FAQ a read.
+- They’re currently on hold until we’re allowed to leave the country, but in the meantime, you can give our Program FAQ a read.